uclax-teach/uclax-web1-gohman-mitch-2025/_course_support/docs/01.Setup/windows/Setup.md

 1. Windows Search > **Ubuntu** - **!Important!** be sure to choose **"Run as Administrator"** on the right
 2. _Note: It may hang at "Installing, this may take a few minutes...".
 If it takes longer than 3 minutes press "enter" and "control + c"_
-3. You will be asked for a username and password - read the note below before entering
+3. You will be asked to create a username and password - read the note below before entering
     1. Important: when you enter password, it will not show you typing.
 You have to trust its entering the characters you type
     2. Important: these are up to you, but make sure its something you remember
     3. press enter after each entry